 How do we love Google?
 Let us count the ways… it’s the ultimate matchmaker for motivated, on-the-go consumers seeking local answers to their immediate needs.
-Four in five people use search engines to find information about their surroundings, and 50% who conduct a local search on their smartphone will visit a store that same day.
+Four in five people use search engines to find information about their surroundings.
+Moreover, 50% who conduct a local search on their smartphone will visit a store that same day.

 Your Google My Business dashboard enables you to put your best foot forward on each new online ‘date’ with a local searcher, even across brands with hundreds or thousands of individual locations.
-Recent changes and updates to GMB are giving local marketers greater control over your business listings, more capabilities for creating engaging content, and increased the online visibility of each of your locations.
+Recent changes and updates to GMB are giving local marketers greater control.
+This extends to managing local business listings, more capabilities for creating engaging content, and increased the online visibility of each of your locations.

 Here are a few of the Google My Business updates we love the most for enterprise and multi-location businesses: